Logo

 5. Don't be afraid to ask for a progress update from the Ministry - you can send an email to info@emiratisation.gov.ae

-1. The ministry will investigate your complaint and attempt to resolve it as soon as possible.
+1. The ministry will investigate your complaint and attempt to resolve it immediately.

 2. If the complaint cannot be resolved within a reasonable timeframe, the ministry may refer it to an arbitration committee for review.